-Best places to visit in South East Ireland
+Things to do in South East Ireland a visitors guide

 A great base from which to see places in Ireland is Dublin.
 If you want to explore more on your east coast of Ireland road trip you need to head south.
 Ireland’s Celtic Coast is a part of Ireland’s Ancient East but with a focus on the South East Coast of Ireland.
 Don’t be afraid to rent a car, driving is not all that tricky on the other side of the road and you will quickly become accustomed to it.